cloudflare/cloudflare-docs/content/terraform/additional-configurations/waf-managed-rulesets.md

 The OWASP Managed Ruleset supports the following configurations:

-* Enable all the rules up to a specific paranoia level by creating tag overrides that:
-    * Enable all the rules associated with paranoia levels up to (and including) the one you wish to enable.
+* Enable all the rules up to a specific paranoia level by creating tag overrides that disable all the rules associated with higher paranoia levels.
-    * Disable all the rules associated with higher paranoia levels.

 * Set the action to perform when the calculated threat score is greater than the score threshold by creating a rule override for the last rule in the Cloudflare OWASP Core Ruleset (rule with ID `6179ae15870a4bb7b2d480d4843b323c`), and including the `action` property.

 * Set the score threshold by creating a rule override for the last rule in the Cloudflare OWASP Core Ruleset (rule with ID `6179ae15870a4bb7b2d480d4843b323c`), and including the `score_threshold` property.

 For more information on the available configuration values, refer to the [Cloudflare OWASP Core Ruleset](/waf/managed-rulesets/owasp-core-ruleset/) page in the WAF documentation.